google/zetasql/docs/format-elements.md

 The following format elements output digits.
 If there aren't enough digit format elements to represent the input, all digit format elements are replaced with `#` in the output.
+If there are no sign format elements, one extra space is reserved for the sign.
+For example, if the input is <code>12</code> and the format string is
+<code>'99'</code>, then the output is <code>' 12'</code>, with a length of three
+characters.

 <table>
   <thead>